The National Cyber Security Bill 2024

 The Irish Government published the long-awaited General Scheme for the National Cyber Security Bill 2024 on 30 August 2024.

 The National Cyber Security Bill is currently at general scheme stage which is an important early stage in the legislative process as it sets out the structure of what the final law might look like.
-The deadline for EU Member States to transpose NIS2 into national law is 17 October 2024.
+The NIS2 Transposition Deadline is 17 October 2024.

 Given the upcoming deadline and the fact that the European Commission has indicated that cybersecurity is one of its top priorities, it is anticipated that the legislative process will be streamlined with limited amendments made to the Bill before it is finalised and enacted.